(Written last year -- still updating files w/ videos. Thanks.)

 I’m an SUV woman these days, but the pink BMW, along with my attendance at a recent, MSJC car show has me thinking: Watch out!
 I may be cruising the internet, delving into the plethora of available car personalities in search of a few polished, tangible, vehicle nuances compatible with my lifestyle and my lead foot (it’s genetic on my mom’s side).

-Take a peek at the musical, photo collage accompanying this piece and see the cars’ personas for yourself.
+Take a peek at the musical, photo collage link at the top of this piece and see the cars’ personas for yourself.
+As a footnote, Victoria Traudt graduated from Linfield this year (2013).
+Congratulations and good luck, young lady.